bbauska/LFS170x/readme.md

 ### Learning Objectives
 By the end of this chapter, you should be able to:
-   - Discuss how cryptography allows for distributed ledgers to work on a global scale.<br>
+   - Discuss how cryptography allows for distributed ledgers to work on a global scale.<br/>
-   - Explain how blockchain is using cryptography.<br>
+   - Explain how blockchain is using cryptography.<br/>
-   - Define key terms of cryptography and understand basic concepts.<br>
+   - Define key terms of cryptography and understand basic concepts.<br/>
-   - Explain the concept of zero-knowledge proofs (ZKPs) and Merkle trees and how they are used in blockchain technologies.<br>
+   - Explain the concept of zero-knowledge proofs (ZKPs) and Merkle trees and how they are used in blockchain technologies.<br/>
    - Discuss how blockchain utilizes transparency.
    - Explain what it means for blockchains to be immutable and how chaining provides this capability.